- Economic Forecast

 - The Professional Services Industry

-Mona Sutphen served as Deputy Chief of Staff to President Obama and has spent over 20 years working with Fortune 500 multinationals and institutional investors on the intersection of geopolitics, policy and markets.
-She offers essential insights for business leaders navigating complex risks across the global landscape.
+Mona Sutphen served as Deputy Chief of Staff for Policy to President Obama and has spent over 20 years working with Fortune 500 multinationals, institutional investors and philanthropy on the intersection of politics, policy and markets.
+She offers essential insights for business leaders navigating complex risks and change management globally.

 Mona Sutphen has served as a trusted aide and senior advisor to two Presidents, as Deputy Chief of Staff to President Obama and on the staff of the National Security Council during the Clinton Administration.

-Ms. Sutphen is on the Board of Pioneer Natural Resources and serves on several non-profit boards. is a member of the Council on Foreign Relations and was co-author of The Next American Century.
+Ms. Sutphen is on the Boards of Pioneer Natural Resources and Putnam Mutual Funds and is a founder and investor-advisor to several FinTech start-ups.
+She serves on several non-profit boards and is a member of the Council on Foreign Relations.
 She holds a BA from Mount Holyoke and an MSc from LSE.

 Mona Sutphen - We Need Micro-Arguments For Free Trade